ScholarshipOwl/laravel-doctrine-jsonapi-skeleton/docs/Setup.md

 - Keep your ACL configuration (`config/acl.php`) up to date with your entities.

 For more details, see the `app/Entities/Role.php`, `app/Entities/User.php`, `app/Policies/RolePolicy.php`, `app/Policies/UserPolicy.php`, and `config/acl.php`.

-## 13. Coding Standards and Static Analysis for CI (PSR-12)

-- **CI/CD Updates:** The project now includes a comprehensive GitHub Actions workflow for continuous integration.
-Automated jobs run tests (with MySQL) and enforce code style and static analysis using `composer run lint` and PHPStan.
-- **PSR-12 Compliance:** All PHP code has been refactored to fully comply with the PSR-12 coding standard.
-Code style is enforced via Laravel Pint and PHPCS.
-- **Static Analysis:** A default `phpstan.neon` configuration is provided for static analysis, helping to catch bugs and ensure code quality.
-- **Entity Formatting:** Doctrine entity classes have been refactored for better readability and to match the latest conventions.

-These changes streamline development, improve code quality, and make contributing easier for everyone.

 ## 14. Installing Laravel Sail